Updated on April 21, 2017

 - Stay up-to-date on coding: ICD-10 codes are subject to yearly changes and staying up to date with these changes is crucial to ensure accuracy in reporting.

 The best way for physician practices to stay updated about the changes in CMS’s risk adjustment model, ICD codes, HCC coding and crosswalks, and audit procedures is to partner with an experienced medical billing and coding company.
-The AAPC-certified coders in such companies would be educated on HCCs and up to date on best practices which will ensure reporting of appropriate diagnosis codes along with complete clinical documentation.
-Specificity in coding can significantly improve practice reimbursement under the new payment models.
+The AAPC-certified coders in such companies would be educated on HCCs and up to date on best practices.
+They will work with healthcare providers to ensure reporting of appropriate diagnosis codes along with complete clinical documentation.
+Adherence to M.E.A.T. criteria and specificity in coding will significantly improve practice reimbursement under the new payment models.